- Correctly identify and use prepositions in a sentence

 - He counted to three.

 So far, all of the prepositions we’ve looked at are single words (and most of them are one syllable).
-According to one ranking, the most common English prepositions are on, in, to, by, for, with, at, of, from, as.
+The most common English prepositions are on, in, to, by, for, with, at, of, from, as.